jgbeta/r5-mlops/README.md

 ## Main for consideration:

 **Inference Scalability:**
-- Utilize container platforms like Kubernetes for efficient scaling.
+- Container platforms for efficient scaling: Kubernetes.
-- Deploy models as standalone Kubernetes pods or EC2 instances.
+- Deploy models as Kubernetes pods or EC2 instances.
-- Use AWS Auto Scaling for dynamic infrastructure scaling.
+- Use AWS Auto Scaling for efficent resources use.
-- Distribute incoming requests with AWS Elastic Load Balancer (ELB).
+- Distribute incoming requests with AWS Elastic Load Balancer.

 **Machine Learning CI/CD:**
 - Implement automated CI/CD pipelines for model deployment and versioning.